Fashion Blinds Releases Its New Autumn Collection

 Based in Ireland, fashion blinds is the countries leading online supplier of window treatments and they are delighted to be announcing the launch of their autumn collection.

-Dublin, Ireland -- (SBWIRE) -- 09/19/2012 -- Fashion blinds Ireland have just launched their new autumn window blinds collection online and they are available for purchase now.
-Their new range includes but is not limited to, roller blinds, venetian blinds, wooden venetian blinds, roman blinds and others.
+Dublin, Ireland -- (SBWIRE) -- 09/25/2012 -- Fashion blinds Ireland have just launched their new autumn window blinds collection online and they are available for purchase now.
+Their new range includes but is not limited to, roller blinds , venetian blinds, wooden venetian blinds, roman blinds and others.
 They have added additional fabrics and colors to this range which now numbers over 300.

 The head of their marketing department Mr. James brew said "We are extremely happy with the new additions to our range of window blinds and we hope that our customers will be just as happy with them.
 Apart from adding new fabrics and colors, we have made some technical adjustments to our roller blinds mechanisms which should improve their performance" he said.